rougin/refinery/README.md

 [PASS] "create_users_table" rolled back!
 ```

-### Creating from database
+## Creating from database

-This package also allows to create a database migration based on the existing database table.
+`Refinery` also allows to create a database migration based on the existing database table.
 Prior in creating its database migration, kindly ensure that the specified table already exists in the database schema:

 ``` sql
 CREATE TABLE IF NOT EXISTS `users` (